mikehaertl/phpwkhtmltopdf/README.md

 ## Setting options

-The wkhtmltopdf binary accepts different types of options:
+The `wkhtmltopdf` shell command accepts different types of options:

  * global options (e.g. to set the document's DPI)
  * page options (e.g. to supply a custom CSS file for a page)